Mikejo5000/vsts-docs-pr/docs/report/analytics/what-is-analytics.md

 ms.date: 11/15/2017
 ---

-# What is the Analytics Service
+# What is the Analytics Service?

 The Analytics Service is the reporting platform for Visual Studio Team Services (VSTS).
 It provides a concise data model over the VSTS suite.
 You can use it to answer quantitative questions about past or present state of your projects.
 The Analytics Service is built for reporting.
 It is optimized for fast read-access and server-based aggregations.